 Raspberry Pi has always been the go-to board for tinkerers, engineers and developers.
 Its versatility as a platform, open access to a large GPIO header, low cost, open-source hardware and software, and the great community around it are ensuring that more and more people keep getting drawn towards it.
 Numerous robotics, IoT, CS and electronics projects are made with a Pi in their heart.
 Another major demographic of the community is comprised of students having their first foray into programming.

 The Raspberry Pi 4 Model B comes in three variants, differing only in the amount of RAM they are equipped with.
-The base model keeps the 1GB of its predecessors and maintains the traditional $35 price that the full-size boards have always went for, while the 2GB and 4GB models run for $45 and $55, respectively.
+The base model keeps the 1GB of its predecessors and maintains the traditional $35 price that the full-size boards have always gone for, while the 2GB and 4GB models run for $45 and $55, respectively.
 It’s also worth noting that the RAM of the new board is LPDDR4, which is much faster than the LPDDR2 used in the previous iterations.

 Other new additions include the USB-C port, now used for powering the board, two USB 3.0 ports, true gigabit Ethernet, two micro-HDMI ports (that can go up to 4K 60Hz on one port or 4K 30Hz on both), Bluetooth 5.0 and last, but not least, a greatly upgraded SoC at the heart of it all.

-The new board keeps the same form factor – it’s still the credit card sized tiny computer many know and love, but due to the new selection and arrangement of ports, your projects might need some reworking if they are tight on space.
+The new board keeps the same form factor – it’s still the credit card-sized tiny computer many know and love, but due to the new selection and arrangement of ports, your projects might need some reworking if they are tight on space.

 This new model also comes in an official Desktop Kit consisting of a 4GB Raspberry Pi 4 Model B, a nice case for it, a power supply, a wired keyboard and mouse, and a bunch of cables – all tattered with the Raspberry Pi logo.
 You also get an SD Card with all the software for getting you up-and-running already preinstalled, and a nifty handbook that’s designed to get you started and that also guides you through some nice projects.
 The kit retails for around $120 at various retailers.